sanskriti800-gif/Mock-Registration/README.md

 # Registration Page

-- Student can register courses for the mock with different slot or else error is generated
+- If there’s a clash in slots for the selected course, or any request that violates the constraints provided above, return a 400 status code.

 # Scripting Language Used